-|Width of Joint|
+|Width of Joint

 Tubes of log home chinking or caulking come in 10.5-oz and 29-oz sizes.
 Since there are 128 ounces in a gallon you can easily convert the amount of chinking needed between gallons and tubes, depending on your preference and ease of application.

 The low-tech method of applying chinking is to simply spread it on using a putty knife, or to use a grout bag with a nozzle to squeeze it on.
 But this is only effective for a small area.
-For larger areas you can buy chinking in 10.5-oz tubes or in the 29-oz tubes and apply it using a caulking gun.
+For larger areas, you can buy chinking in 10.5-oz tubes or in the 29-oz tubes and apply it using a caulking gun.

 Although the standard manual caulking gun is absolutely fine for small jobs, if you have any sort of large area to cover, I can't recommend an 18-volt battery-powered caulking gun highly enough.
-Not only will it save you from carpal tunnel pain, it will provide you with a neater, faster job as well.
+Not only will it save you from carpal tunnel pain, but it will also provide you with a neater, faster job as well.
 You will quickly recoup the cost with time savings.

 For a large job you can buy 5-gallon buckets of log home chinking and re-load your manual bulk loading gun tubes directly from the bucket.
 These bulk loading guns also have different nozzle widths to accommodate various chinking widths.